elisedl1/BrainShiftModule/paper/paper.md

 No incremental/progressive deformation display — existing tools show only the final deformation state.

+# State of the field

+The primary existing tool for deformation visualization within 3D Slicer is the Transform Visualizer module, which renders sparse representations of the deformation field.
+The Transform Visualizer module contains three visualizations: glyphs (arrows), uniform grid, and isocontours.
+These visualizations are placed at a sampled subset of voxel locations, meaning local deformation between glyph positions is entirely invisible to the user, and no numerical displacement information is conveyed.

+The glyph (arrow) visualization does show the direction of deformation, which can advantageously show the user how the image has deformed from its initial state.
+However, existing tools like the Transform Visualizer module only show the final state deformation; the user is unable to visualize how the deformation was incrementally applied or how specific anatomical regions were compressed or expanded to accommodate the deformation.
+These unimplemented features increase the user’s uncertainty and lack of confidence when interpreting deformation fields.

 # Software design

-...
+DeformView is implemented as a Python extension for 3D Slicer, an open-source medical image computing platform available on Linux, macOS, and Windows under a BSD-style license.
+Most Slicer basic infrastructure is implemented in C++ and made available in Python through the slicer namespace by PythonQt and VTK Python Wrapper.

+The DeformView module was developed using Python 3.12 and Qt6, following community guidelines for Slicer extension development, and built from the official Slicer extension template to ensure consistency and modularity with the Slicer ecosystem.
+The core architecture follows Slicer conventions, maintaining the standard Widget and Logic class structure.

+A key design principle of DeformView is compatibility, both with Slicer's data model and with existing modules.
+All input selectors expose only the data types relevant to each function: for example, the transformation input accepts all transform types available in Slicer (linear, BSpline, grid, thin-plate spline, and composite), while incompatible data types such as images are hidden from selection.

 # Research impact statement

-In image-guided neurosurgery (IGNS), patient-to-image registration is used to align preoperative scans with patient anatomy.
-Registration has been shown to enhance the surgeon’s understanding and improve accurate targeting of brain structures, leading to improved patient outcomes [1].
-During brain tumour surgery, ’brain shift’ or non-linear shifts in brain tissue cause a mismatch between preoperative images and the patient’s current anatomy [2].
-It is then necessary to use non-linear image registration to deform the preoperative images into alignment with the intraoperative anatomy.

-During brain tumour resection surgery, the brain undergoes non-linear deformations or ‘brain shift’ due to the removal of tissue, changes in intercranial pressure when the skull is opened, medications, etc. Due to brain shift, intraoperative imaging does not align with preoperative imaging spaces, necessitating deformable image registration to put these images in the same space.
-Computational imaging researchers who are developing these deformable registration methods must interpret where the deformation occurs to understand where the algorithms are being applied.
+DeformView has generated demonstrable interest from the medical imaging research community beyond its core development team.
+The module was presented at NA-MIC Project Week 43 and 44 [CITE], the biannual workshop hosted by the National Alliance for Medical Image Computing (NA-MIC), the organization responsible for the continued development of 3D Slicer.
+These presentations generated substantive discussion among Slicer developers and requests for adoption from external research groups, including researchers at Texas A&M University College of Dentistry for applications in orofacial surgery, and at the Instituto de Microelectrónica Aplicada, Universidad de Las Palmas de Gran Canaria, Spain.
+The DeformView module has also been used in ongoing research on groupwise ultrasound-CT image registration for spinal surgery [CITE].

+Paragraph locked by Isabel Frolick
+This work is additionally being presented as a peer-reviewed poster at the Imaging Network of Ontario (ImNO) 2026 symposium in the Image Guided Intervention and Surgery category.

 # Overview of DeformView Module

-DeformView is an open-source 3D Slicer module designed for research and training use in medical imaging tasks involving deformable image registration.
-The module accepts a deformation field (transform node) and a reference image as inputs and produces interactive, quantitative visualizations of the transformation directly overlaid on the image.
+DeformView accepts a deformation field (transform node) and a reference image as inputs and produces two complementary, dense quantitative visualizations overlaid directly on the image.

-Visualization Maps

-DeformView provides two complementary dense visualization maps:

 Displacement Magnitude Map.
 The first map renders the Euclidean magnitude of the displacement vector at every voxel, in millimeters.
-There are numerous scientifically-derived, intuitive colour maps available, which encode displacement magnitude continuously across the image volume.
-An interactive voxel-wise cursor displays the numerical displacement magnitude at the pointer location in real time, enabling point-wise quantitative comprehension directly on the volume.
-This displacement magnitude map provides a dense spatial understanding of where and by how much deformation has occurred in each discrete location in the 3D volume, intuitively projected into 2D space for ease of interpretation.
+That is to say, how much that voxel has moved between its original position and its deformed position, in millimeters.
+To do this, he transform is converted into a dense vector field sampled across the entire reference image grid, and the length of each displacement vector is stored as a scalar value and displayed using a scientifically derived colour map.
+There are eight scientifically-derived, intuitive colour maps available for this map, including consideration for colour-blind readability.
+An interactive voxel-wise cursor displays the numerical displacement magnitude at the pointer location in real time, as shown in Figure X. This provides a dense spatial understanding of where and by how much deformation has occurred across the full 3D volume.

 Jacobian Determinant Magnitude Map.
-The second map renders the magnitude of the Jacobian determinant of the deformation field at every voxel, expressed as a percentage of deformation.
-The Jacobian determinant encodes local volumetric change.
-Values greater than 1.0 indicate local tissue expansion, values less than 1.0 indicate compression, and a value of exactly 1.0 indicates no local volume change.
-The map encodes these values with an intuitive three-colour scheme: compression (values less than 1.0) is rendered in blue as negative percentages, expansion (values greater than 1.0) in red as positive percentages, and no change (values equal to 1.0) in white.
-Displaying this map densely allows researchers to identify regions of physiologically implausible compression or expansion, which may indicate registration errors, and support biological validation of registration algorithms.
+This map renders the magnitude of the Jacobian determinant of the deformation field at every voxel, expressed as a percentage of local volumetric change.
+That is to say, the magnitude of Jacobian determinant indicates if a region has expanded or contracted with the deformation field.
+Tissue expansion (values > 1.0) is rendered in red, tissue compression (values < 1.0) in blue, and no change (values = 1.0) in white, as shown in Figure X. Displaying this map densely allows researchers to identify changes to anatomical regions or regions of physiologically implausible compression or expansion, which may indicate registration errors, and support biological validation of registration algorithms.

-Increment Transform Feature
+Increment Transform.
 DeformView introduces an Increment Transform feature.
 Rather than displaying only the final deformation, the transformation is incrementally applied to the moving image across 10 discrete steps (0.1x, 0.2x, … 1.0x of the full transform).
 This sliding scale allows users to observe the progressive warping of the image and develop an intuitive understanding of how the deformation accumulates spatially, which is particularly useful for training and for diagnosing registration behaviour at intermediate stages.

+Integration of Previous Methods

+DeformView integrates with the existing 3D Slicer Transform Module, combining displacement magnitude maps with overlaid glyphs from the Transform Module in a single view.
+As shown in Figure X, this overlay provides both a quantified, spatially localized understanding of deformation magnitude and an intuitive representation of local direction changes.

 # Mathematics